Skip to main content

 Urban, high volume 8–12 weeks

-6. Clear title & list the home.
-Once you have the Letters, order a title report and settle any estate liens.
-List the property with an agent who knows probate sales—most MLS systems tag these listings “Court Confirmation Required—Subject to Probate Overbid.”
+6. Clear title and list the home.
+Once you have the letters, order a title report and resolve any liens.
+List the property with an agent experienced in probate sales—most MLS systems tag these listings “Court Confirmation Required—Subject to Probate Overbid.”

 If This Didn’t Work

 • Partition action.
-If one heir refuses to play ball, file a partition lawsuit in superior court.
-The judge can order a sale and split the proceeds, even if someone objects.
-Legal fees usually land between $5,000–$15,000, depending on how messy things get.
-Cornell LII has the standard legal framework.
+If one heir refuses to cooperate, file a partition lawsuit in superior court.
+The judge can order a sale and split proceeds, even over objections.
+Legal fees typically range from $5,000–$15,000 depending on complexity.
+The Cornell Legal Information Institute outlines the standard process.

 • Small-estate affidavit.
 If the total estate value (excluding real estate) stays below the state’s small-estate threshold—typically $184,500 in 2026—use a simplified affidavit to collect personal property and transfer the house directly to heirs.
-California’s form is DE-305; New York uses Small Estate Proceeding Affidavit.
+California uses form DE-305; New York uses Small Estate Proceeding Affidavit.

 • Trust administration.
-If the decedent put the home inside a revocable trust, the successor trustee can sign a new deed from the trust to the beneficiaries and sell without probate.
-California’s probate code § 13100 et seq. lets you skip probate for homes under county limits.
+If the home was placed in a revocable trust, the successor trustee can sign a new deed from the trust to the beneficiaries and sell without probate.
+California’s Probate Code § 13100 et seq. allows skipping probate for homes under county limits.

 Prevention Tips

-• Add survivorship language now.
-If you co-own real estate, head to the county recorder’s office today and file a new deed with “joint tenants with rights of survivorship” or “community property with rights of survivorship.”
-The whole process usually costs under $50.
+• Add survivorship now.
+If you co-own real estate, visit the county recorder’s office today and file a new deed with “joint tenants with rights of survivorship” or “community property with rights of survivorship.”
+This small step can save your heirs months of delay.

 Edited and fact-checked by the TechFactsHub editorial team.